Kexin-Luo/Cough_sound_classification/README.md

 password:5376

-Please change the datasetname 'CSC4' to 'csc4' the Contents is dataset-csc4-meta and store
+Please change the dataset name 'CSC4' to 'csc4' the Contents is dataset-csc4-meta and store